inaf-oact-ai/solar-flare-forecaster/README.md

 ```
 In this case, you should specify the name of time series variables in the `--ts_vars` option, e.g. `--ts_vars="tsvar1,tsvar2,...,tsvarN"`.

+**RUN MODE**
+`--predict`: Run model prediction on input data `--datalist`.
+Default: disabled
+`--test`: Run model testing on input data `--datalist`.
+Default: disabled.

+With either one of these options enabled, the model is in eval mode.
+If none of the options is given, a model training run is performed.

 **DATA PRE-PROCESSING (IMAGES/VIDEOS)**
 `--zscale`: Apply zscale transform to input images.
 Default: not applied.
 `--zscale_contrast=[VALUE]`: zscale contrast parameter.
 Default: 0.25